timfpark/viaduct/README.md

 # Viaduct

-Viaduct makes manage data pipeline configuration easier and cleaner.
+Viaduct makes managing datasets easier for the developer.
 It enables you to replace code that looks like this:

 ```
 sports_blob_service =  BlockBlobService(